 I chose derby day.
 I got there at 3:00 when it was sunny and hot, but a storm rolled in slowly and cooled things off without ever delivering enough rain to interrupt anything.
 I wandered, saw what there was to see, and dined on a corn dog and weak lemonade.
 I spent perhaps 20 minutes in the auction barn watching people pay surprisingly large amounts for rabbits, turkeys, and goats.
 Still, two hours was more than sufficient.

 The demolition derby began at 6:00.
 I found a seat in the half-filled grandstands shortly before 5:00.
-Lindy and Andrew decided last minute to join me, so I saved them seats.
+My daughter and son-in-law decided last minute to join me, so I saved them seats.
 They arrived around 5:30 to discover that the derby was sold out.
-I encourage Lindy to try to talk her way in.
-Instead, she and Andrew happened upon a guy who had decided not to go after all.
+I encourage them to try to talk their way in.
+Instead, they happened upon a guy who had decided not to go after all.
 He sold them his bracelets for $2 more than he’d paid.

 The storm had turned the day prematurely dark.
 As I drove west toward home, the sun peaked through a crack in the clouds and cast a bright rainbow.
 It also gave the illusion of driving from night into daytime, which was a bit surreal.